nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ## Appendix C: Non-Functional Requirements

-1. Should work on any *mainstream OS* as long as it has `Java 11` or above installed.
+1. Should work on Windows, Linux, or OS-X as long as it has `Java 11` or above installed.
 2. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 3. Should be able to hold up to a thousand appointments and patient/staff records without any noticeable decrease in performance.

-## Appendix D: Glossary

-* *Mainstream OS* - Windows, GNU/Linux, Unix, OS-X

-## Appendix E: Instructions for manual testing
+## Appendix D: Instructions for manual testing

 Below are instructions to perform manual testing of the application.
 Please refer to the [User Guide](https://ay2122s1-cs2113-t13-1.github.io/tp/UserGuide.html) for more details on the usage of the various